dlaub3/blog/perl/practical-perl-primer.md

 my $file = IO::File-&gt;new("new("&gt; $copyfilename") or die "Cannot open output file $!";

-# binmode is for Windows, mostly and it doesn't hurt anything if not needed.
+# binmode is for Windows mostly, it doesn't hurt anything if not needed.
 $file-&gt;binmode;
 $copy-&gt;binmode;